 Your healthcare provider may approach your VBAC as any initial vaginal birth.
 During your consultation for prenatal care, it is important to discuss your interest in the method of delivery you prefer.
 Remember, a supportive birth assistant will have experience and will not suggest a scheduled cesarean unless absolutely necessary based on the details of your previous delivery, such as the type of incision for a previous C-section.

 Collaborate with your healthcare provider to develop the birth plan that meets your needs.
 You may also discuss methods of pain management, including breathing techniques and pain-management drugs, if interested.
 In addition, important topics of discussion include methods of delivery management in the event of unforeseen complications.

 Women interested in VBAC are encouraged to have a plan for their labor and delivery that is as detailed as possible.
 An experienced midwife can assist with this.
 At the same time, it is also advisable to expect the unexpected.
 Every delivery carries some risk for complications.
 Should a concerning circumstance arise, your support team will discuss the details of the situation, as well as potential actions to mitigate risk.

 Schedule a Consultation

-Grace Obstetrics and Gynecology provides friendly, professional care to women from Fort Worth, Cleburne, Willow Park, Granbury, and surrounding areas.
+Grace Obstetrics and Gynecology provides friendly, professional care to women from Fort Worth, Cleburne, Willow Park, Granbury, and surrounding areas in Texas.
 Learn more about vaginal birth after cesarean (VBAC), Schedule a consultation at any of our offices to get a full evaluation.